wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Added ``unless(BooleanSupplier)`` decorator
 - Added ``ignoringDisable(boolean)`` decorator to set the ``runsWhenDisabled`` property of a command
 - Added ``finallyDo(BooleanConsumer)`` and ``handleInterrupt(Runnable)`` decorators
-- Added static factory methods for Command
+- Added static command factories in Commands
 - Added ``ComputerVisionUtil``
 - Added ``EventLoop`` and ``BooleanEvent``, an expansion of the existing Trigger framework encompassing non-commandbased
 - Added ``BooleanEvent``-returning factory methods to the HID classes